 We arrived for our spa appointment to the biggest sea of people occupying every inch of space not roped off by police.
 We had no idea how we were going to get to the hotel without people thinking we were trying to “cut” or if the police would even believe we really had a spa appointment.

 Thankfully, people were too crazy-excited to even notice us and the police waved us through where we were met by hotel security who escorted us to the door.
-This wasn’t my first time finding myself needing a hotel police escort.
+This wasn’t the first time I found myself needing a hotel police escort.
 For some reason, surprise hotel police escorts seem to be my thing around the holidays.

 I am happy to report that the hotel did its job and remained tight-lipped with us about the celebrity for whom the maddening crowd had gathered.
 Having worked with celebrity clientele in the past myself, I can tell you this is a HUGE deal!

-Later, after we both finished our Taste of Chocolate experience and had eaten our fantastic meal at Café Sacher (thank you to the Sacher Boutique Spa Vienna for making reservations for us) did we learn that the celebrity was none other than…Sir Paul McCartney!
+Only later, after we both finished our Taste of Chocolate experience and had eaten our fantastic meal at Café Sacher (thank you to the Sacher Boutique Spa Vienna for making reservations for us) did we learn that the celebrity was none other than…Sir Paul McCartney! 😱

 The other hotel that completely impressed me was Hotel Imperial.
 Admittedly, I didn’t have as much experience (or excitement) as I did at Hotel Sacher, but nonetheless, it made an impression on me.

-It, too, has such the grand visual upstairs…
+It, too, has such a grand visual upstairs…

 However, if you aren’t able to see upstairs at least don’t miss the gorgeous grand staircase leading from the lobby to the second floor!

-As you can plainly see, we had the best time eating our way through the best cafes in Vienna.
+As you can clearly see, we had the best time eating our way through the best cafes in Vienna.
 Relaxing in Vienna wasn’t too shabby either!
 Hopefully, this post convinced you to make splurges in the Austrian capital.
 Also, don’t miss my guide to Vienna Christmas markets!

 Have you been to Vienna?
 Where is your favorite place to eat?
 Favorite food?
 Favorite hotel?
 You know what to do below! 😉👇